Roman-oryol/social-links-profile/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Social links profile solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).

 ## Table of contents